akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 result in undesired re-execution of the side effects.

 Uses cases for doing side effects in the event handler:

 * Doing a side effect only in a single replica
 * Doing a side effect once all replicas have seen an event
 * A side effect for a replicated event
-* A side effect when a conflict has occured
+* A side effect when a conflict has occurred

 There is no built in support for knowing an event has been replicated to all replicas but it can be modelled in your state.
 For some use cases you may need to trigger side effects after consuming replicated events.
 For example when an auction has been closed in